Program

 14:55-15:05Germany’s System Stability RoadmapAlexander Folz Deputy Head of Division System Security

-Federal Ministry for Economic Affairs and Climate Action, Germany
+Federal Ministry for Economic Affairs and Energy, Germany

 15:15-15:40Discussion